mp-se/gravitymon/src_docs/source/functionallity.rst

 * **Operates in two modes gravity monitoring and configuration mode**

   In ``gravity monitoring`` mode it behaves just like the iSpindle, it wakes up at regular intervals, measures angle/tile, temperature, calculates gravity and pushes the data to defined endpoints.

   In ``configuration mode`` the device is always active and the webserver is active.
 Here you can view the angle/tilt values, change configuration options and more.
 When in this mode you can also interact with the device via an REST API so data can be pushed to the device via scripts (see API section for more information).

   You can force the device into ``configuration mode`` while measuring gravity.
 This is useful when calibrating the device so you don't needs to wait for the device to wake up and push the data.
 The entire calibration sequence can be handled via the web interface without need for additional software tools.

   See the :ref:`setting-up-device` section for more information on how to trigger the configuration mode.

 * **Can send data to multiple endpoints at once**

   The original iSpindle can only have one destination, this software will push data to all defined endpoints so in theory you can use them all.
-However this will consume a lot of battery power so use only as many as needed.
+However this will consume more battery power so use only as many as needed.

-  Currently the device supports the following endpoints: http (2 different), influxdb2 and Brewfather
+  Currently the device supports the following endpoints: http (2 different), influxdb2, Brewfather and MQTT.

   If you want additional targets please raise a feature request in the github repo.

 * **Create gravity formulas on the device**

   Another big difference is that this software can create the gravity formula in the device, just enter the angle/gravity data that you have collected.
 You will also see a graph simulating how the formula would work.

 .. note::